-This section outlines the network planning criteria, process and framework that underpins our network planning approach.
 There are several definitions essential to the understanding of Energex's network planning philosophy.
 Reliability of supply is the probability of a system performing adequately under normal operating conditions.
 A reliable network that meets service obligations is an important objective and is dependent on two measures - adequacy and security.

-Adequacy is the capacity of the network, and its components, to supply the electricity demand in accordance to acceptable quality of supply standards.
+Adequacy is the capacity of the network, and its components, to supply the electricity demand in accordance with acceptable quality of supply standards.
 It includes requirements that network elements operate within their thermal ratings, whilst maintaining voltage within statutory limits.

 Security is the ability of the network to cope with faults on major plant and equipment without the uncontrolled and prolonged loss of load.
 A secure network often factors in redundancy of major plant and equipment to tolerate the loss of single elements of the system.
-Energex plans network investment to meet its Safety Net targets as listed in Table 5.
+Energex plans network investment to meet its Safety Net targets as listed in Figure 5-2 and Figure 5-3.
 The standard allows Energex to make use of available transfers and non-network capabilities and is inherent in the assessment of security standard compliance.
 Energex's planning standard for sub-transmission networks takes into account the Value of Customer Reliability (VCR) and obligated Safety Net targets, with the later embedded in our Distribution Authority, to alleviate the adverse outcomes of low probability, high consequence events.
-In 2021 Energex began to incorporate a risk quantification framework into its planning methodology, along with incorporating the AER's Customer Export Curtailment Value (CECV) framework.
+Since 2021 Energex has incorporated a risk quantification framework into its planning methodology, along with incorporating the AER's Customer Export Curtailment Value (CECV) framework.